afonso360/dbgp/README.md

 Implementation of the dbgp protocol

-This intends to comply with the protocol available on date: 2017-04-04
+This intends to comply with the protocol available on date: 2017-04-04 on [this][dbgp] website The protocol is also available in this [git repository][dbgp-git]

 ## License